List of Running Man special series: Yoo-mes Bond

 The Yoo-mes Bond series is famous for its protagonist, Yoo Jae-suk as Yoo-mes Bond, who is known to use a water gun to eliminate his foes to complete his missions.
 This series features Yoo Jae-suk against the other Running Man members, who do not know Yoo Jae-suk's identity or mission.
 At the end of both episodes 91 and 140, the words "Yoo-mes Bond Never Die" appeared, hinting at future episodes in the series.
 These two episodes have been praised for being like a movie instead of a variety show.

 Best of the Best Match

 The "Best of the Best Matches" take place once in a while as the opportunity to decide who is the best "Running Man".

 Running Man-Grasshopper Hunting

 "Running Man Hunter" is an epithet given to Choi Min-soo who is tasked to eliminate the Running Man members.
 There is a rivalry between him and Yoo Jae-suk, who betrayed him during his first attempt in the mission.
-Since then, he had return to appear in the program to hunt the members and always leave Yoo Jae-suk to be the last surviving member.
+Since then, he had returned to appear in the program to hunt the members and always leave Yoo Jae-suk to be the last surviving member.

 At the end of the episode 118, Choi Min-soo hinted at a possible return to the Running Man Hunter series in the future.